 Students who participate in athletic events will wear suitable clothing approved by the administration of Athens Bible School (Athletic Director and Principal).
-Athletic pants will be no shorter than the top of the knee; shirt sleeves must extend to the shoulder joints; pants and shirts will be loosely fitted to the athlete; no tank tops will be allowed; materials must be opaque.
+Athletic pants will be no shorter than the top of the knee; compression shorts are required under the uniform; shirt sleeves must extend to the shoulder joints; pants and shirts will be loosely fitted to the athlete; no tank tops will be allowed; materials must be opaque.